-I am a postdoctoral researcher at the University of Oklahoma in the Center for Semiconductor Physics in Nanostructures.
-Together with Professors Mullen, Murphy, and Santos, I examine spin and charge properties of electrons in InSb quantum well structures.
-Professor Mullen and I also work with groups in the Departments of Physics and Chemistry at the University of Arkansas on nanocrystal properties.
+I was previously a postdoctoral researcher at the University of Oklahoma in the Center for Semiconductor Physics in Nanostructures.
+Together with Professors Mullen, Murphy, and Santos, I examined spin and charge properties of electrons in InSb quantum well structures.
+Professor Mullen and I also worked with groups in the Departments of Physics and Chemistry at the University of Arkansas on nanocrystal properties.
 For my doctoral work at the University of Iowa, I studied electron and hole spin properties and g-tensors in quantum dots (specifically, InAs/GaAs and InGaAs/GaAs quantum dots).

 I perform my calculations on a desktop PC using a variety of codes including nextnano and a number of programs which I developed.
 I am working on codes to leverage the power of the Sooner supercomputer in order to perform larger, more detailed calculations.
 In my dissertation work, I used a cluster of Mac or Linux computers using a strain-dependent k-dot-p theory which was developed by Bahder and implemented numerically by Craig Pryor.